IlyasYOY/obs.nvim/README.md

 - *Follow link under cursor.* `:ObsNvimFollowLink`.
 - *Open random note.* `:ObsNvimRandomNote`.
 - *Copy obsidian link to a current note.* `:ObsNvimCopyObsidianLinkToNote`.
-- *Copy obsidian link to a current note.* `:ObsNvimOpenInObsidian`.
+- *Open obsidian link to a current note.* `:ObsNvimOpenInObsidian`.
 If you don't have `Browse` command then you can create it manually like [so](https://github.com/IlyasYOY/dotfiles/blob/04f4a5772937792e63f1b38b51730109cc0c35ca/config/nvim/lua/ilyasyoy/init.lua#L13-L32).
 - *Creates a new note.* `:ObsNvimNewNote` prefixes note with `YYYY-MM-dd`.
 In case of empty name plugin generates name from time-stamp.
 Example: `2023-03-12 1678625141.md`.
 - *Opens daily note.* `:ObsNvimDailyNote` creates one if doesn't exist.
 - *Opens weekly note.* `:ObsNvimWeeklyNote` creates one if doesn't exist.